-Then, one morning I woke up with the urge to forget about the entrepreneurial dream, cash out my retirement savings, and use the money to travel around the world.
+Then, one morning, after another 14-hour day cranking blog posts, posting on social media, recording new videos, and serving my clients, I woke up with the urge to forget about the entrepreneurial dream, cash out my retirement savings, and use the money to travel around the world.
 My life felt overwhelming.
 I needed an out—fast.

 You might have felt something similar in the past and done nothing about it, but the danger is that unaddressed burnout can lead to long-lasting psychological and even physiological problems.

 Burnout is akin to stress on the most potent steroids, and you don’t want that.

 Here are 5 signs you might be experiencing burnout and what you can do about it.